 The university provides a website with information regarding the final stages of a PhD programme.
-The official Doctoral Degree Regulations can be accessed at that link, which includes statutory provisions, information on who will be allowed admission to the doctoral program, how the supervisors and co-supervisors are appointed, how the thesis shall come into being, and how the Assessment Committee shall be composed.
-A document titled ‘Instructions to the PhD-candidate’ can be downloaded as well from the university website, which contains information about the final stage of a PhD programme.
+The official information regarding the final stages of a PhD programme“>Doctoral Degree Regulations includes statutory provisions, information on who will be allowed admission to the doctoral program, how the supervisors and co-supervisors are appointed, how the thesis shall come into being, and how the Assessment Committee shall be composed.
+The document titled ‘Instructions to the PhD-candidate’ contains information about the final stage of a PhD programme.
 This information will not be reiterated here, but the chapter will focus on those aspects that may be unclear, and on information which is missing on the information-website or in the ‘Instructions to the PhD-candidate’-document.
 What follows below is a step-by-step description of what to do when and where to find additional information in case necessary.

 Forms, assessment committee and the beadle’s office

 First of all, and maybe most important, a PhD candidate needs to receive permission from his/her first supervisor to finalize the dissertation.
 Making a schedule with important dates on it (handing in the final version, getting feedback, getting approval) as well as making sure your supervisor and you agree on which parts of the dissertation have to be finished on these dates is advisable.
 Note that a version of your thesis at this point in time does not necessarily have to include the front cover, title page, acknowledgement, bibliography and so on.
 The lay-out should be in order with final adjustments possible.
 It is advisable to send a hardcopy to every member of your team of supervisors, such that they do not have to print it themselves.

 After an agreement between the PhD candidate and the supervisor on a final version of the dissertation has been reached, an Assessment Committee needs to be selected.
 The supervisor has the final decision on who will be in the Assessment Committee, but the candidate can come up with suggestions.